Milan Duomo and Its Terrace Tickets and Tours

 Book a guided tour of the Duomo Terrace

-How to get to the Duomo in Milan
+How to get to the Milan Duomo

 Milan Metro| ©Lara Parmeggiani